 The session on bladder cancer (BCa) took place on the morning of Saturday, November 7.
 It was chaired by Dr. Peter Black (Canada).

-This session covered topics on practice-changing advances on the horizon, evolving therapies for non-muscle invasive BCa (NMIBC), bladder preservation strategies, and systemic therapy for advanced disease.
-These sessions were supported by a question-and-answer session as well as case presentations.
+This session covered topics on practice-changing advances on the horizon, evolving therapies for non–muscle-invasive BCa (NMIBC), bladder preservation strategies, and systemic therapy for advanced disease.
+These sessions were supported by a question-and-answer session, as well as case presentations.

-The second advance relates to use of neoadjuvant immunotherapy in combination with chemotherapy prior to radical cystectomy (RC) for muscle invasive BCa (MIBC), while the third related to use of nivolumab specifically following RC in non-organ confided MIBC.
+The second advance relates to use of neoadjuvant immunotherapy in combination with chemotherapy prior to radical cystectomy (RC) for muscle invasive BCa (MIBC), while the third related to use of nivolumab specifically following RC in non-organ confined MIBC.
 Dr. Kassouf described early results of recent trials supporting these approaches.

 The fourth advance is the integration of immunotherapy with trimodal therapy (TMT).
 This can take place in the neoadjuvant space, concurrent with TMT, or in the adjuvant setting.
 An ongoing challenge relates to identifying the best sequences and combinations in terms of both efficacy and toxicity.

 Finally, Dr. Kassouf discussed the fifth advance, the use of maintenance therapy with avelumab as a first-line option in metastatic urothelial carcinoma (mUC).
 The benefits of this approach were demonstrated in the JAVELIN Bladder 100 trial, including an impressive improved overall survival among patients who received avelumab.
 Based on this trial, the FDA approved first-line maintenance avelumab in patients with advanced UC, independent of programmed cell death 1 ligand 1 (PD-L1) expression.